Home โ€บ Destinations โ€บ Europe โ€บ Malta

 Décor includes marble tombstones all over the floor and an abundance of gold with heavy-looking, silver candelabras on every altar.
 It is an amazing spectacle, and the audio guide will provide as much detail about the main church and the side chapels as you want to hear.

-Sensory overload continues at the Grand Masters’ Palace which, since 2018, is being extensively renovated.
+Sensory overload continues at the Grand Masters’ Palace, which, since 2018, has been extensively renovated.
 There is a huge armoury display there.
 If you don’t have time or budget to see both St John’s and the Grand Masters’ Palace, my pick is St John’s.

 An interior photo of St John's Co-Cathedral